jembi/opencrvs-fhir-templates/README.md

 ## 1. MHD option

-Using this option a new event can be sent by submitting a **[FHIR MHD transaction bundle](mhd-transaction.json)** (this conforms to the Mobile Health Document profile) to Hearth containing 3 things along with some optional resources:
+Using this option a new event can be sent by submitting a **[FHIR MHD transaction bundle](mhd-transaction.jsonc)** (this conforms to the Mobile Health Document profile) to Hearth containing 3 things along with some optional resources:

   1. **The document manifest** - describes the purpose of the document and it's context (links to patient, practitioner etc)
   2. **The document reference** (referenced by the document mainfest) - describes where to find the document, the `content.attachment.url` property will reference the binary reference below
   3. **The Binary resource** (referenced by the document reference)
   4. **Any other resources** that are referenced in the bundle link patient

-The binary resource will contain a base64 encoded version of the **[fhir-document.json template](fhir-document.json)** depending on the event we are sending.
+The binary resource will contain a base64 encoded version of the **[fhir-document.jsonc template](fhir-document.jsonc)** depending on the event we are sending.
 It also contains references to related resources from the document manifest like patient and encounter.

 ## 2. Direct FHIR document submission

-Using this option you can submit the FHIR document (E.g. **[fhir-document.json template](fhir-document.json)**) directly to the `/fhir` endpoint and it will be process in the same way as the above except document manifests and document references aren't created and a full binary copy of the submitted document isn't captured for record keeping.
+Using this option you can submit the FHIR document (E.g. **[fhir-document.jsonc template](fhir-document.jsonc)**) directly to the `/fhir` endpoint and it will be process in the same way as the above except document manifests and document references aren't created and a full binary copy of the submitted document isn't captured for record keeping.
 This method is useful for a simpler integration where the additional metadata from the MHD profile isn't necessary.

 ## Document processing